-Indoor Cycling Workout App is less popular but it also has great features considering that it is a free application (with InApp purchase available).
+Indoor Cycling Workout App is less popular, but it also has excellent features considering that it is a free application (with InApp purchase available).

-However, unlike the TrainerRoad, the Indoor Cycling Workout app only works with smart trainers that are ANT+ FE-C (Fitness Equipment Control) enabled.
+However, unlike the TrainerRoad, the Indoor Cycling Workout app only works with smart trainers that are enabled by ANT+ FE-C (Fitness Equipment Control).
 The app connects with your smart trainer and automatically adjusts the resistance on your equipment in accordance with the planned workout.

-You can use the preloaded workouts in the app or you can design your own.
-You can also upgrade to a Pro version to get access to more training plans.
+You can use the preloaded workouts in the app, or you can design your own.
+You can also upgrade to a Pro version to access more training plans.

 You don’t need an internet connection to use this app.
-Your data is saved locally and after each ride, you will be able to see an analysis of your training data.
+Your data is saved locally, and after each ride, you can see an analysis of your training data.
 But you also have the option to export your stats to STRAVA if you want.

-This app only works with Android phone or tablet version 4.1 or later preferably with built-in ANT+.
+This app only works with Android phones or tablet version 4.1 or later, preferably with built-in ANT+.
 If your phone is not ANT+ enabled, you have to use an ANT+ dongle for your phone.
 To see if your device is ANT+ enabled, go to this page.

 Immersive Cycling Training Apps

-Zwift is one of the most popular indoor cycling training apps out there that features virtual routes and social rides in addition to structured training.
+Zwift is one of the most popular indoor cycling training apps that features virtual routes and social rides in addition to structured training.

-Zwift it can also work with ordinary trainers if you will be using power meters for your bike or speed sensors, but you will have to adjust your trainer’s resistance manually.
-To know more about using non-smart trainers with Zwift, check out our previous article.
+Zwift can also work with ordinary trainers if you use power meters for your bike or speed sensors, but you must manually adjust your trainer’s resistance.
+Check out our previous article to learn more about using non-smart trainers with Zwift.

-Before, you can only download Zwift Companion App for Android which needs to be paired with your laptop or PC and will act as a controller for Zwift.
+Before, you could only download Zwift Companion App for Android, which needed to be paired with your laptop or PC and will act as a controller for Zwift.

-Now there is a full-fledged Zwift app on Android, though it may not run on all devices.
-But Zwift says the app is compatible with more than 2,400 devices so unless you have a really old device or it really has low specs, your phone will likely be compatible with the app.
+There is a full-fledged Zwift app on Android, though it may not run on all devices.
+But Zwift says the app is compatible with more than 2,400 devices, so unless you have an old device or low specs, your phone will likely be compatible.
 If not, you can still download the Zwift companion app.

 Rouvy is another immersive indoor cycling app.
 Compared to Zwift, it has more realistic-looking routes.

-The app also features augmented reality routes wherein 3D objects, in this case, the other riders, gates, checkpoints, and others are overlayed on the route for a more realistic experience for group rides and races.
+The app also features augmented reality routes wherein 3D objects, like the other riders, gates, checkpoints, and others, are overlayed on the route for a more realistic experience for group rides and races.

-You can ride the virtual routes either in training mode or in race mode.
+You can ride the virtual routes either in training or race mode.

 It features a training diary that manages and tracks all your training activities.